 6) Scout the tables to find the most liberal playing rules.
-Besides a 3-2 payoff for a blackjack, the best rules are dealer standing on all 17s (including soft 17), you can double down on any two cards, and doubling after pair splitting is allowed.
-(If surrender is offered, better yet – if you are aware of that strategy.)
+A 3:2 payoff for a blackjack is a good rules to look for.
+By the way, dealer standing on all 17s (including soft 17), doubling down on any two cards, and after splitting pairs aregreat also.
+In addition, surrender is good if you are aware of that strategy.
 Most casinos don’t offer surrender outside of Atlantic City (or what’s left in AC)

 7) Don’t make the Insurance wager no matter how much money you wagered on your hand.
-Insurance is a sucker bet.
+As a result, Insurance is a sucker bet.

 8) Check the dealer’s up card – Before you take any action, check the dealer’s up card.
 Is it bad (2 through 6) or good (7 through Ace)?
 “What the dealer has makes all the difference on what action the player should take, according to basic strategy.

 The Dealer’s up-card is the card you see on top of the card you don’t see.
 To the right is first base, to the left is third base.

 9) Don’t sit in the first base seat.
 Sit in the middle if you can to give you more time to review your hand and the dealer’s up card.
 Stay away from the third base, or last seat.
 Some players think your play changes the outcome of the game.
 Mathematically, it doesn’t in the long run.
 The decisions of other players at the table won’t impact your hand.
 “You’re playing alone against the dealer,” says Frank Scoblete, author of many gambling resources.
 “They don’t know what you have and vice versa.”

 10) Always give your Players Rewards Card to the dealer before you play.
 This gets you on your way to being rated and getting comps.

 11) Have fun and bring only the bankroll you can enjoy spending.